DeanHazineh/DFlat-tensorflow/readme.md

 ## Future Notes:

 - Please note that Tensorflow v2.10 is the last official tensorflow release with native GPU compatibility for Windows OS.
-DFlat is currently kept on v2.10.
-In the future, DFlat may be ugraded to the newest Tensorflow version.
+DFlat is currently kept on v2.10 and may or may not be upgraded.
-- Lastly, we are also considering a port of the package to Pytorch which has now become the dominant ML framework.
-At that time, DFlat on tensorflow will still be available but will no longer be updated.
+- Importantly, we are also porting the package to Pytorch which has now become the dominant ML framework.
+Dflat-tensorflow will then no longer be updated and new developments will be released on DFlat-pytorch.

 ## Credits and Acknowledgements:
 If you utilize DFlat or included data sets for your own work, please cite it by copying: